parttimenerd/intellij-profiler-plugin/README.md

 Async-profiler support uses [ap-loader](https://github.com/jvm-profiling-tools/ap-loader).
 JVM attach uses the standard `com.sun.tools.attach` API and `jdk.management.jfr.FlightRecorderMXBean`.
+[Jeffrey](https://github.com/petrbouda/jeffrey) is bundled as an alternative viewer and launched automatically.

 ## Goals
 - run JFR or async-profiler on all Java run configurations with a single click